 Well, almost winter again!
+I know, summer just barely ended.
 Last year we got pretty lucky and had a mild winter.
 Too bad we can't just count on that happening again!
+They have already had several FEET of snow out west!
 My winter "hit list" for winterizing your car

 1 Wiper Blades.
 Most manufacturers recommend replacing wiper blades every six months, and I say at least every year.
 There are blades, both winter and frameless that do a much better job in the snow than a typical frame type blade.
 Also remember if it snows or freezes, to go out and lift your blades up from the windshied before turning them on, to avoid damage.